RevenueCat/revenuecat-docs/docs_source/🚀 Getting Started/restoring-purchases.md

 - `syncPurchases` is usually used for [migrating subscriptions](doc:migrating-existing-subscriptions)
 - Since this method simulates restoring a purchase, there is a risk of transferring or aliasing an anonymous user

+# Restoring Purchases for Consumables and Non-renewing Subscriptions

+Consumables and non-renewing subscriptions cannot be restored without using an acounts system and logging in users.
+This is because these types of purchases do not show up on the receipt after its transaction is finished, so if you uninstall or try on a different device, the receipt will be considered a brand new one for a brand new user, with nothing on it (unless there are subscriptions or non-consumables on it).

+If you want to use consumable and non-renewing subscription products with restore functionality, you would need to use an accounts system and only allowing purchases for logged in users.
+If not, then we recommend using non-consumable or subscription products instead.

 # Next Steps

 - Make sure all purchases are being [linked to the correct user Id ](doc:user-ids)